-You should also volunteer to put together proposals, take on more responsibility and understand how budgets, resources, team management and leadership works.
-This will prep you for what lies ahead...
+You should also volunteer to put together proposals, take on more responsibility and understand how budgets, resources, team management and leadership work.
+It will prep you for what lies ahead.

 Talk to your boss

 If you're still not happy, speak up!
-Many agencies will give you the opportunity to provide feedback, perhaps through regular appraisals.
+Many agencies will allow you to provide feedback, perhaps through regular appraisals.
 This gives you the chance to raise any concerns.

-For instance, you might be unhappy working on a certain client account, and may request to be moved onto something else.
+For instance, you might be unhappy working on a specific client account and may request to be moved onto something else.
 You might be a designer and want to learn new skills, such as web development.
 Whatever it is, figure out how you can improve things.
-One little tip – always try and think like your boss... as in, explain why your suggested change will also benefit the agency, i.e. boosted skills might lead to a wider range of agency services, for example.
+One little tip – always try and think like your boss.
+As in, explain why your suggested change will also benefit the agency, i.e. boosted skills might lead to a broader range of agency services, for example.